-1. With the exception of the items identified in Section V.A. of this policy (Board of Directors Approval) the General Manager has the authority to approve all formal solicitations and the award of any contract where the services, materials, or supplies are specifically demarcated the approved annual District Operating or Capital Budget.
-For unbudgeted amounts, the
+With the exception of the items identified in Section V.A. of this policy (Board of Directors Approval), the General Manager has the authority to approve all formal solicitations and the award of any contract where the services, materials, or supplies are specifically demarcated in the approved annual District Operating or Capital Budget.
+For unbudgeted amounts, tThe General Manager's authority shall not exceed \$250,000 per contract year for non-construction RFPs and IFBs contract awards; and \$100,000 per year for construction contract awards. ; \$100,000 construction, including Requests For Qualifications.
+The General Manager has the authority to approve For all competitive, formal pre-solicitations less than \$500,000, the General Manager has the authority to approve authority to approve all pre-solicitations without going to the Board.

-- General Manager's authority shall not exceed \$250,000 for non-construction RFPs and IFBS; \$100,000 construction, including Requests For Qualifications. - The General Manager, at his or her discretion, may forward any contract within his or her authority outlined above that he or she deems to be of significant importance to the Board of Directors for action. - 3.
+- 2. The General Manager, at his or her discretion, may forward any contract within his or her authority outlined above that he or she deems to be of significant importance to the Board of Directors for action. - 3.
 The General Manager has the authority to execute contract extensions that are tied to options that have been previously addressed in the solicitation, provided that such extension(s) is/are within the General Manager's authority and subject to all of the following conditions: - a. there is a continued need for the services performed under the contract; - b. sufficient funds are available; - c. the contractor's performance has been satisfactory; and - d. the General Manager, Director of Procurement, Chief Financial Officer and the respective Executive Staff member agree that the contract extension or the exercise of an option to extend the contract is in the best operational and financial interest of the District. - 4.
 The General Manager has the authority to enter into agreements including, but not limited to, agreements for professional, technical, architectural, engineering, construction, and construction management services; agreements for repair or remodeling of District facilities; and lease or license agreements for District use of real property, facilities, equipment and software, provided that the General Manager or his or her designee first determines that the work or subject matter of the agreement cannot satisfactorily be performed by District officers or personnel.
 The General Manager also has the authority to enter into leases, including revenue leases, to third parties of District property provided the annual amount of the lease not exceed \$100,000 and the term of the lease not exceed five (5) years.
-Any leases entered into by the General Manager shall be included in the General Manager's "GM Report to the Board". - The Board of Directors shall review on a quarterly basis the status of all contracts over \$250,000 awarded by the District.
-The report shall identify the purpose of the contract and the funding source for each contract.
+Any leases entered into by the General Manager that exceeds his/her authority shall be included in the General Manager's "GM Report to the Board".

+5. The Board of Directors shall review on a quarterly basis the status of all contracts over \$250,000 awarded by the District.
+The report shall identify the purpose of the contract.